 You can make a complaint about us or one of our network providers, including a complaint about the quality of your care.
 This type of complaint does not involve coverage or payment disputes.
-(If your problem is about the plan's coverage or payment, you should look at the section above about making an appeal.)
+If you have a problem about the plan's coverage or payment, you should look at the section above about making an appeal.
 For more information on making a complaint about your medical care or Part D prescription drugs, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).